 there are many ways to have fun without alcohol.
 Happy occasions and special events don't have to include

+drinking.
 Parents who don't drink should be aware that this alone will not guarantee their children and teenagers

 won't use alcohol.
 Parents who are alcoholics or problem drinkers place their children at increased risk of